You're planning on traveling and haven't decided on a place to stay yet?

 Before leaving: things to consider before becoming an Airbnb Guest

 You're going to stay at a stranger's, not at a hotel.
 Don't expect the same level of service.
 People will welcome you into their homes, which they will sometimes leave entirely to you.
+Start by saying hello to your host when you write to them and meet them in person.

 While I admit not being very careful or clean when I stay at a hotel, I'm very respectful when I go for an Airbnb.
 Imagine if you hosted a friend and they left the place completely trashed: it's the same when you're renting a listing on Airbnb.